cfranklin11/blog-posts/2020/2020-12-06-aws-course-notes.md

   - Can add optional list of certificates to support multiple domains
   - Clients can use Server Name Identification (SNI) to specify target hostname
 - Optionally create security groups to support older versions of SSL/TLS
-- SNI:
+- Server Name Indication (SNI):
-  - Solves problem of using multiple certificates on single web server to serve multiple webistes (load balancer)
+  - Solves problem of using multiple certificates on single web server to serve multiple websites (load balancer)
   - Client indicates hostname of target server in SSL handshake
   - Server returns correct certificate for that server or default one
   - Only works on ALB, NLD, or CloudFront